MicrosoftDocs/OfficeDocs-Exchange-Test-pr/Exchange-Server-2013/configure-legacy-on-premises-public-folders-for-a-hybrid-deployment-exchange-2013-help.md

 > [!NOTE]
-> This topic refers to the Exchange 2010 SP3 and Exchange 2007 SP3 RU10 servers as the <EM>legacy Exchange server</EM>.
+> This topic refers to the Exchange Server 2010 SP3 and Exchange Server 2007 SP3 RU10 servers as the <EM>legacy Exchange server</EM>.